 - In most cases, shipping your bags will be pricier than checking them on your airline.

 Who: Luggage Forward, Luggage Concierge, Luggage Free, Luggage Club and many others

 Price: Luggage Forward charges $69 for a small bag (25 pounds) or $99 for a standard bag (50 pounds) for shipping within the U.S. in five business days.
 Luggage Free charges $2.20 per pound for five-day service, plus a $50 pick-up fee, for a total of $138 for a 40-pound bag.

 - Because these companies are fairly small, you'll get a lot of personal attention.
 If your itinerary changes, an agent will handle all the details of rerouting your luggage.

 - These companies are experienced at dealing with luggage in all shapes and sizes, including skis, surf boards, golf clubs, bicycles and monster-sized bags.

 - The luggage shipping services generally guarantee that your bags will arrive on time and unscathed -- which is more than you can expect from an airline.

 - As with the standard shipping companies, using these luggage shipping companies will allow you to bypass check-in lines and baggage carousels.
 Instead, your luggage will be waiting for you at your hotel when you arrive.

 - Personalized service comes at a price.
-These companies will usually be your most expensive option.
+These companies are usually the most expensive option.

 - Like the standard delivery companies, these agencies typically do not deliver on weekends (though some Saturday services may be available).